vishnux/Ratatouille/README.md

 ## Contributing
 Contributions to the Ratatouille project are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.

+You can open an [issue](https://github.com/vishnux/Ratatouille/issues) or [pull request](https://github.com/vishnux/Ratatouille/pulls).

+Here are some ideas on [How to Contribute](https://opensource.guide/how-to-contribute/).

+Please adhere to this project's [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

 ## Note:

 This project is for educational purposes only.